sphinx-doc/sphinx/Doc-26/reference/datamodel.rst

          single: im_self (method attribute)

       When a user-defined method object is created by retrieving a user-defined function object from a class, its :attr:`im_self` attribute is ``None`` and the method object is said to be unbound.
-When one is created by retrieving a user- defined function object from a class via one of its instances, its :attr:`im_self` attribute is the instance, and the method object is said to be bound.
+When one is created by retrieving a user-defined function object from a class via one of its instances, its :attr:`im_self` attribute is the instance, and the method object is said to be bound.
 In either case, the new method's :attr:`im_class` attribute is the class from which the retrieval takes place, and its :attr:`im_func` attribute is the original function object.

       .. index:: single: im_func (method attribute)